CharlieSolly/btc-ticker/README.md

 - Dark GitHub-style theme
 - Always on top
 - Updates every 20 seconds
+- Uses Coingeckos api

 No install.
 No Python needed.
 Zero bullshit.

 Made for people who just want the price on their second monitor forever.